-Composers join a collective publishing catalog, promoting their works to reach a wider audience, including worldwide distributors of contemporary music and the general public.
-Affiliated composers run and manage the organization directly.
+- Composers join a collective publishing catalog, promoting their works to reach a wider audience, including a network of contemporary music distributors worldwide and the general public.

 There are no stylistic requirements for the music published with American Composers Edition.
-Composers should be writing contemporary concert music - chamber, orchestral, or choral, at a professional level.
+Composers writing contemporary concert music - chamber, orchestral, or choral, at a professional level are invited to apply.

 If you have further questions, please read the various information pages on this website or contact us: